The ReFuel ActionPack is a waterproof extended battery for the GoPro HERO7 Black, HERO6 Black, HERO5 Black, and HERO (2018).

 But the packaging isn’t up to date with the latest models; what it doesn’t say is that it’s also compatible with the HERO7 Black and the HERO (2018), both of which use the same external design and USB-C port position.

 It’s not compatible with the HERO7 Silver and HERO7 White because those cameras have the USB-C slot in a slightly different place.
+And it’s not compatible with the HERO8 Black; that camera has a slightly larger body and the USB-C port is in a different position.

 The battery in the ReFuel ActionPack is rated to 5000 mAh.
 For comparison, the battery inside the HERO7 Black, HERO6 Black, HERO5 Black, and HERO (2018) is rated to 1220 mAh.